UoN-Rambling-Hiking/RamblingHikingWebsite/content/benefits/index.md

 ![sports leader dashboard](image-1.png)

 The above photo displays the dashboard.
-This can be accessed by pressing the (house) button any time.
+This can be accessed by pressing the 🏠(house) button any time.

 ### Claiming Hours